mickekring/Apple-ID-Creator-SWE/README.md

 OSX version: Yosemite 10.10.2<br />
 iTunes version: 12.1.0.50

-<strong>So far this is just a work in progress and should not be used just yet.</strong>

 <strong>REQUIREMENTS</strong>
 <ul>
 <li><strong>IMPORTANT:</strong> Apple uses a velocity check to prevent too many Apple IDs from a single IP address.
 You must contact your Apple business representative to request that your IP address is whitelisted for a short time.</li>